 How many Properties are at Flood Risk in England?

 Insuring a property that is in a high flood area can be challenging.
-For many years Insurers have either refused to insure properties in high flood areas, charged an astronomical premium or imposed onerous terms.
+For many years Insurers have either refused to insure properties in high flood areas, charged an astronomical premium or imposed onerous terms on policies.
 If you live in an area with a higher than average chance of flooding it is prudent to analysis your home insurance policy, as a standard policy may not adequately cover you in the event of a claim.

-This is especially the case if you live in a high value home as the more individual a house the more likely a standard policy does not suit.
+This is especially the case if you live in a high value home as the more individual a house the more likely a standard policy protection does not suit.

 If you live in a high value home that is also in a high flood area, then options should be available to you.